FragileTech/plangym/README.md

 data =  env.step_batch(states=states, actions=actions)
 new_states, observs, rewards, ends, infos = data
 ```

-`plangym` operates with parallel processes very easily.
-The syntax is exactly the same as the one used in the
-previous case.
-We simply have to specify the number of workers when defining the environment.

-The list of actions and states will be distributed among the multiple workers with the `plangym.Env.step_batch` function,
-which returns a tuple containing the new states, observations, rewards and information of the processes.

 ## Installation
 Plangym is tested on Ubuntu 20.04 and Ubuntu 21.04 for python versions 3.7 and 3.8.